GaryGaoYao/MedReShaper/README.md

 Step 3: Run train.py

-Step 4: Run codes in "SurfaceRec"

-Convert the model output from AMs → Point Clouds → Surface Meshes, and get automatically the best surface among multiple candidates generated from a single P-AM.
+Step 4: Run codes in "SurfaceRec" and convert the model output from AMs → Point Clouds → Surface Meshes, and get automatically the best surface among multiple candidates generated from a single P-AM.

-Step 4: Run code